lucklove/tidb-wasm/README.md

 This project is deprecated since it's just the result of a hackthon and the code is not readable.
-We have make a [official implementation](https://github.com/pingcap/tidb-wasm) and you can play with it now.
+We have make an [official implementation](https://github.com/pingcap/tidb-wasm) and you can play with it now.